 How long should brown rice and quinoa be kept in the fridge?

-You can store the cooked brown rice and quinoa in the refrigerator for up to 5 days.
-To maintain freshness, I recommend portioning and freezing them.
+Store the cooked brown rice and quinoa in the refrigerator up to 4 days.
+For longer use, consider freezing them up to 2 months.

-How To Cook Brown Rice and Quinoa – Stovetop, Rice Cooker & Instant Pot
+How To Cook Brown Rice and Quinoa – Stovetop, Rice Cooker and Instant Pot

 4